FrancescoMariottini/challenge-api-deployment/Documentation.md

 ## Allowed HTTP Methods

-- GET - Returns "alive" if the server is alive.
+- GET - Returns "alive" string if the server is alive.

 ## Ressource Information